 Give your references a call to confirm that the number belongs to them and it is in use.

-To be safe, it’s recommended to include at least four references on resume, in case one or two become unavailable.
+To be safe, it’s recommended to include at least four references on your resume, in case one or two become unavailable.

 Also, it is illegal for a past employer to give a negative reference which defames your character, yet it continues to happen.